-Frequency Goal Portfolio Manager Property Manager Building Engineer Ongoing Ensure all property managers have access to and are familiar with their building's profile in ENERGY STAR Portfolio Manager ~ ~ One-Time Standardize energy and GHG emission metrics and reporting cycle across all assets ~ ~ Annual Evaluate compliance of all assets with the 2024 targets set by 2019 NYC Carbon Emission Limits Law ( LL97/2019 ) and develop strategy to comply with future targets. ~ ~ Maintain up-to-date and accurate ENERGY STAR profiles annually across the portfolio ~ ~ > Pursue the ENERGY STAR designation for all buildings with scores above a 75 < Strive to ensure that whole building energy and GHG emissions is equal to or less than the GHG emissions from the prior year. < > Quarterly Report whole building energy and GHG emissions usage on a quarterly basis in ENERGY STAR Portfolio Manager at all assets ~ ~ Ongoing Review and report on tenant submetered electricity data on a regular basis. ~ < Ongoing Ensure demand response protocols are implemented at all facilities Ongoing Prioritize underperforming assets for further engineering studies and upgrades. ~ ~
+Frequency Goal Portfolio Manager Property Manager Building Engineer Sustainability Team Ongoing Ensure all property managers have access to and are familiar with their building's profile in ENERGY STAR Portfolio Manager ~ ~ ~ One-Time Standardize energy and GHG emission metrics and reporting cycle across all assets ~ ~ ~ Evaluate compliance of all assets with the 2024 targets set by 2019 NYC Carbon Emission Limits Law ( $LL97/2019$ ) and develop strategy to comply with future targets. ~ ~ ~ Maintain up-to-date and accurate ENERGY STAR profiles annually across the portfolio ~ ~ ~ ~ Annual Pursue the ENERGY STAR designation for all buildings with scores above a 75 ~ ~ Strive to ensure that whole building energy and GHG emissions is equal to or less than the GHG emissions from the prior year, normalized to weather and occupancy ~ ~ ~ Quarterly Report whole building energy and GHG emissions usage on a quarterly basis in ENERGY STAR Portfolio Manager at all assets ~ ~ ~ Ongoing Review and report on tenant submetered electricity data on a regular basis. ~ ~ ~ Ongoing Ensure demand response protocols are implemented at all facilities ~ ~ ~ Ongoing Prioritize underperforming assets for further engineering studies and upgrades. ~ ~ ~ possible for all assets under Empire State Realty Trusts' control.

-It is the responsibility of Portfolio Managers, Property Managers, Tenant Services Coordinators, and the Engineering Managers to be aware of best practices and guidelines in this plan and implement where possible for all assets under Empire State Realty Trusts' control.
 The Portfolio Manager will request updated Demand Response Plans from managers quarterly and will post same to Demand Management System (DMS).

+It is the responsibility of Portfolio Managers, Property Managers, Leasing Managers., Tenant Services Coordinators, Engineering Teams, and Sustainability Team to be aware of best practices and guidelines in this plan and implement where